This post may contain affiliate links. Please read our disclosure policy.

 Homemade Dog Treats

-- DO NOT USE any peanut butter containing xylitol (used to reduce sugar) as it is not good for dogs
+- 1 cup Organic peanut butter Don't use any peanut butter containing xylitol (used to reduce sugar) as it is not good for dogs

 - 1 cup skim milk